desilinguist/nvim/README.md

    the path "/Users/nmadnani/anaconda/bin" to the absolute path for your base conda environment's `bin` directory.

+6. If you used homebrew to install `lazygit` instead of macports, modify line 53 in `lua/user/toggleterm.lua` to set `lazygit_dir` to the correct path for homebrew.

-6. Run `nvim` and wait for all the plugins to be installed.
+7. Run `nvim` and wait for all the plugins to be installed.

 ## Troubleshooting